The Big Bang Theory / Season Eight

 - Heel Realization: Bernadette thought she was a sweetheart, but it turns out most of her friends and co-workers are intimidated by her and sometimes offended by her remarks.
 Learning about this she is brought to tears, not realizing she came across like that.

 - High-School Dance: The gang organize a private prom in the roof of their building as a redo for their own missed proms.

 - Hopeless Suitor: Deconstructed with Dr. Lorvis (played by Billy Bob Thornton), who in "The Misinterpretation Agitation" tries to woo Penny after confusing her sales tactics for affection and later does the same with Amy.

 - Hot Scientist: Bernadette is offered to appear in a magazine promoting beautiful scientists.
-But behind her back, Amy declines on Bernadette's unauthorized behalf, citing feminist reasons &/or personal insecurity over her own looks.
-Bernadette is pissed.
+It goes south when Amy's complaining to the magazine over the sexist overtones gets the article pulled.
+Which makes Bernadette mad enough to insult Amy over her looks.
 But both forget about it when they have to rescue the guys from Dr. Lorvis & he's on the make with Amy.

 - Hypocritical Humor: Howard making jokes about Dr. Lorvis still living with his mother.
 Raj is not amused.

 - Identity Denial: See Nathan Fillion's entry As Himself.

 - Insomnia Episode: "The Anxiety Optimization," where Sheldon is keeping his anxiety levels up as a way of optimizing his work environment.
 This leads to him becoming sleep deprived and hallucinating about Isaac Newton being an armadillo.